We are still recovering from a crisis of market collapse caused in major part by abuse on the part of banks and investment houses.

 As should be expected there are cries for more stringent laws and tough regulation by the current administration and a return to deregulation by the opposition.

-Franchising is also an area in which there have been some wonderful entrepreneurial opportunities and many atrocious abuses that have not even been considered as enforcement opportunities by what most people think of as regulators of franchise sales and relationships.
-For several years people have been going on to BlueMauMau or Unhappy Frranchise after having been unsuccessful in a franchise venture, calling for more stringent regulation of franchising.
+Franchising is also an area in which there have been some wonderful entrepreneurial opportunities & yet many atrocious abuses that have not even been considered as enforcement opportunities by what most people think of as regulators of franchise sales and relationships.

 The self protection capability makes it a very tough argument to favor active regulation of franchising.
 They govern best who govern least applies here as much as it does in any other context.